 There are a couple of options when it comes to accessing your check-in data.
 Navigate to the Event Dashboard and click the reporting icon on the left side of your event stripe.

-From the reporting menu, select the Custom Report tool at the top.
-The left side of the Custom Report tool will show you all data fields available for analysis.
-Scroll down and towards the bottom you will see a category called CHECK-IN DATA.
+From the reporting menu, select the Report Builder tool at the top.
+The left side of the Report scroll down and towards the bottom you will see a category called CHECK-IN DATA.

-Expand the category and you will see a number of fields for check-in/out data.
+Expand the category and you will see a number the options for event level checkin.

 CEU TRACKING REPORT